Monday, March 10, 2008

 THE SOUTH-EAST PENINSULA

-A bit further along from Sunset is Pano Bungalow with a hell of a lot of nice looking bungalows built along the hilly side of the peninsula.
-These would have fabulous views up the island towards Ao Kao beach and even better sunsets than Sunset.
-The place looked midrange to me, but KOH MAK com says they are 700 to 900!
+About midway along the western side of the peninsula is Pano Bungalow with a hell of a lot of nice looking bungalows built along the hilly side of the peninsula.
+These would have fabulous views up the island towards Ao Kao beach and killer sunsets.
+The joint looked lower-midrange to me, but KOH MAK com suggests pricing is more flashpacker.
 The place seemed largely deserted of tourists when I went past.

 THE FAR EAST